 10% into areas with high probability of success

 This assumes that each area has a similar capacity for more resources.
 In reality, if returns diminish faster in some areas compared to others, then their share will be reduced.
 If people also disagree about the priorities, then the spread will be wider still.

-Individuals should then enter the areas that are below their ideal allocation, starting with the most effective ones first, as well as those that match their comparative advantage, which we’ll explain next.
+Individuals can then identify areas that they think are below the level that would be ideal for the community, and consider entering them — starting with the most effective ones first, as well as those that match their comparative advantage, which we’ll explain next.